-The Large Research Grants on Education Program supports education research projects that will contribute to the improvement of education, broadly conceived, with budgets ranging from \$125,000 up through \$500,000 for projects ranging from one to five years.
-We accept applications twice a year.
+The Small Research Grants on Education Program supports education research projects that will contribute to the improvement of education, broadly conceived, with budgets up to \$50,000 for projects ranging from one to five years.
+Eligible investigators may also request additional supplemental funds for a course release.
+We accept applications three times per year.

-This program is "field-initiated," meaning that proposal submissions are not in response to a specific request for a particular research topic, discipline, design, or method.
+This program is "field-initiated" in that proposal submissions are not in response to a specific request for a particular research topic, discipline, design, or method.
 Our goal for this program is to support rigorous, intellectually ambitious and technically sound research that is relevant to the most pressing questions and compelling opportunities in education.
 We seek to support scholarship that develops new foundational knowledge that may have a lasting impact on educational discourse.